guybarnahum/aep/LLM.md

 PR6 is complete.

-PR7.1–PR7.6 are complete.
+PR7.1–PR7.7 are complete.

+PR7.75 / PR7.7X hardening is complete.

-The next structural step is:
+The latest completed structural step is:

-> enable delegation from threaded human interaction into new work
+> enable delegation from threaded human interaction into new work with durable provenance

-The next major steps after that are:
+The next major steps are:

 > make employees reason with LLMs, behave as persons, and communicate externally over email/Slack